 Easy Sauteed Shrimp with Fennel

-Next up then: a healthy stir fry of shrimp and fennel.
-Perfect match again.
-The sweet flavor of the juicy shrimp in combination with the lightly caramelized fresh fennel is close to perfection.
-Pure and simple.
-That’s why this time I didn’t bother adding lemon juice, garlic or fresh herbs in the end.
+The sweet flavor of the juicy plump shrimp in combination with the lightly caramelised fresh fennel is close to perfection.
+Pure and simple flavors.
+That’s what we are after here.
+And that’s also why this time I didn’t bother to add lemon juice, garlic or fresh herbs in the end.

 I usually prepare these shrimp on my teppanyaki hot plate outside when the weather is fine in the evenings.
 But when my outdoor cooking plans fail I prepare these sauteed shrimp in a large wok.

 You will see that it contains a lot of juice that transforms the remaining olive oil into a rich ‘sauce’.
 Drizzle that on top of the sauteed shrimp and fennel or mop it up with a piece of bread in the end.